ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/QUICK_INSTALL.md

 3. **Add Integration:**
    - Go to Settings → Devices & Services
    - Click "Add Integration"
-   - Search for "Zone Controller"
+   - Search for "Smart Vent Controller"
    - Click on it and follow the setup wizard

 ### Method 2: HACS Installation (Future)